-Atop the famed Lone Peak Tram at Big Sky Resort skiers and snowboarders can enjoy 4,350 vertical feet of lift-served terrain spread out over a staggering 5,750 skiable acres (making it the largest ski area in the U.S.).
+Atop the famed Lone Peak Tram at Big Sky Resort skiers and snowboarders can enjoy 4,350 vertical feet of lift-served terrain spread out over a staggering 5,750 skiable acres.
 Talk about big!

 Jackson Hole‘s tram whizzes skiers and snowboarders to the resort’s summit, which provides 4,139 vertical feet of descent and the most continuous lift-served skiing in the U.S.

 Kicking Horse packs a punch in more than one way.
-With 4,133 vertical feet of lift-accessed skiing and some of British Columbia’s rowdiest terrain, you can bet you’ll be in for a ride
+With 3,790 vertical feet accessed via chairlift and 4,133 vertical feet accessed via hiking, this BC ski area features some of the rowdiest terrain in North America

 10. Beaver Creek, CO

 Although Beaver Creek is known as a haven for groomer-lovers and families, the resort ranks among the longest lift-served vertical descents in North America at 3,340 feet (continuous), but 4,040 feet can be enjoyed via human-powered access.